DanVal1269/scripts_repo/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.

 What aspect of security do load balancers protect?
 What is the advantage of a jump box?
--A load balancer distributes traffic across multiple servers automatically so that clients don’t have to monitor traffic or configure servers manually.
+- A load balancer distributes traffic across multiple servers automatically so that clients don’t have to monitor traffic or configure servers manually.
 The load balancer is located between clients and the servers providing extra security and performance.

--The jump box computer is used as a secured point that admins connect to first before connecting to other servers.
+- The jump box computer is used as a secured point that admins connect to first before connecting to other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

 What does Filebeat watch for?
--Filebeat watches for changes of files within the machine.
+- Filebeat watches for changes of files within the machine.

 What does Metricbeat record?
--Metric collects metric data from the operating system and from services running on the server.
+- Metric collects metric data from the operating system and from services running on the server.

 The configuration details of each machine may be found below.